AManan651/Prunning-/README.md

 # Prunning-
-Prepruning stops the growth of the tree early based on preset criteria to avoid overfitting.
-Postpruning trims the fully grown tree to remove parts that do not contribute significantly to predictive power, usually resulting in a more simplified model
+Prepruning stops the growth of the tree early based on preset criteria to avoid overfitting(model - https://colab.research.google.com/drive/1mRweTWN7FhPDmgAkn65HNzT4yTMiPu_s?usp=sharing).
+Postpruning trims the fully grown tree to remove parts that do not contribute significantly to predictive power, usually resulting in a more simplified model(model- https://colab.research.google.com/drive/19N7v2ZMbQmCIQJgn9cciJ32Gpq2wXSUA?usp=sharing)